 Car in Denmark

-As a general rule, if you live in Denmark, your car must be registered in the country.
-If you live in Denmark and own a Danish-registered car, you must also take out the statutory vehicle insurance in Denmark.
+As a general rule, if you live in Denmark, your car must also be registered in Denmark.
+If you live in Denmark and own a Danish-registered car, you must also take out statutory third-party liability insurance in Denmark.

 Registering a car when you move to Denmark

 If you move to Denmark, your car or motorcycle must be registered in Denmark and have Danish number plates.
 You must pay registration tax to obtain Danish number plates.
-You have 30 days in which to register your vehicle.
+Your vehicle must be registered within 30 days of your relocation to Denmark.

 There are five steps involved in registering a vehicle: